ghc-proposals/ghc-proposals/proposals/0000-amending-mrp.rst

 The proposed migration strategy for the proposal `Monad of No Return
 <https://gitlab.haskell.org/ghc/ghc/-/wikis/proposal/monad-of-no-return>`_
 uneccessarily splits warning and error phases, and requires the movement of methods before it is neccessary.
+Recent discussion has also revealed a flaw in the original design with regards to the performance of the default implementation of ``(*>)``.

 Motivation
 ----------